 It was also a signal that Detroit, previously not a significant player in the free-agent market, was now serious about obtaining players who might put them into the playoffs.

-The deal that made the difference in 1984 was the late spring-training swap that brought Hernandez and Bergman over from Philadelphia, a trade that had its seeds during the 1983 postseason when manager Sparky Anderson, doing radio commentary, eyeballed the left-handed workhorse reliever pitching the Phillies into the World Series.
+The deal that made the difference in 1984 was the late spring-training swap that brought Hernandez and Bergman over from Philadelphia, a trade that had its seeds during the 1983 postseason when manager Sparky Anderson, doing radio commentary, eyeballed the left-handed workhorse reliever in the World Series.

 Lajoie succeeded Jim Campbell as general manager in 1983.
 Up to then Campbell had worn both the president’s and GM’s hats.
 “I only took the job because of Mr. Fetzer [John E., then owner of the franchise],” Lajoie said.
 “Jim didn’t want to give up anything but Mr. Fetzer sold him on making the change.”